Hellenism (modern religion): Relationship to ancient Greek religion

-Emically speaking, "revival" accurately describes the religious activity occurring in Greece and around the world since one of the main hallmarks is group gatherings and public festival celebrations.
-Etic observations from a distance by classical scholars, describe contemporary practices as inauthentic and therefore irrelevant or remain open on the issue.
+Emically, the term “revival” is often used by practitioners to describe certain contemporary religious activities in Greece and internationally, particularly those involving organized group gatherings and public festival celebrations.
+Some figures associated with the modern Hellenic religious movement, including Vlassis Rassias, argued that such practices reflect a continuity of tradition, based on claims of transmitted knowledge and engagement with esoteric or initiatory sources.
+Etic perspectives, particularly from classical scholars and historians of religion, remain divided: some regard these contemporary practices as reconstructions or modern innovations and therefore question their historical authenticity, while others remain open to the possibility of partial continuity or the persistence of underlying cultural frameworks.
 British classicist Mary Beard criticized Greek Hellenist worshippers, saying, "until these eager neo-pagans get real and slaughter a bull or two in central Athens, I shan't worry that they have much to do with ancient religion at all", later commented that, "I think I was really responding to the claims made by this group that they were reviving ancient paganism.
 I am absolutely ok with the idea that religions change.
 I was reacting to their claims to be a modern version of ancient 'paganism'."
 American classicist, Sarah Iles Johnston affirmed contemporary practice.
 "The bricolage and re-imaginings of contemporary Pagans is not entirely different from that of ancient Greek religious culture and that even classical scholars inevitably re-imagine the gods."
 Revivalists view the tradition as a living, changing religion.
 Hellenic Revivalism allows room for practitioners to decide what feels right to them, and to adapt historical religious practices to modern life.

 Hellenists and other self described pagans/polytheists typically engage in reconstructionism, a methodology that attempts to accurately base modern religious practice on the imitation of culturally and historically genuine examples of ancient religious practices.
 The term is frequently used in the United States to differentiate between syncretic and eclectic Neopagan movements, and those based on the traditions, writings, history, and mythology of a specific ancient polytheistic culture.
 The Supreme Council of Ethnic Hellenes have made a clear distinction between themselves and the Neopagan movements, and identify some 'Hellenic' groups as "simply disguised as 'Hellenes' for reasons that exist hidden within the depths of their own minds."